Your first lead gen campaign

 | Tone of voice | How your agent should write | "Professional but friendly, no buzzwords, short sentences" |

-| Playbook | Instructions for how to search and qualify | "Search by title, visit profile, check company size, skip freelancers" |
+| Playbook | Instructions for how to find and qualify | "Find by title, check company size, skip freelancers" |

 Send this to your agent: